 Although the cost of attending your school is important, cheaper is not always the best way to go.
 Make sure you are making an apples-to-apples comparison with financial aid by looking at the total cost of attending a school.

-Apply for the FAFSA early in January.
+Apply for the FAFSA ASAP after October 1.
 There are sometimes limited grants or loans that run out, so it is true that the early bird gets the worm.

 Some students don't apply because they think their parents make too much money, but it's impossible to say what income is too high.
 We had a student whose family made well over $80,000 a year, and the student qualified for everything.